 - There cannot already be eight outgoing links on the origin portal.
 (You can see a link’s direction by observing the pulses of light that travel in the oppsite direction.
 In other words, outgoing links have pulses of light moving towards the origin portal.)
 This limit can be increased with SoftBank Ultra Links.

-- The remote portal cannot be inside a control field unless the origin portal is an anchor of that field.
+- The origin portal is an anchor of the field.

 Note that when viewing a portal’s info card, the “Link” button will light up and ADA will say “link possible” if the first five requirements have been met.
 This doesn’t necessarily mean that you can actually link anything.
 The scanner doesn’t check any of the other conditions until it starts looking for remote portals to link to.
 Yes, ADA is a tease.

 To create a link, tap the origin portal, then tap the “Link” button.
 You will see an overhead view of your current location.
 After a few moments, the scanner will load the list of portals you can link to the origin portal in a carousel at the bottom of the screen.
 Select the desired remote portal to select it and see information about that portal.
 Tap the “Link” button to create the link, or tap the close button below the carousel to return to the portal information card.